dcieslak19973/hyperzoekt/doc/USER_GUIDE.md

 -------------
 - Rust toolchain (for running local binaries): https://rustup.rs/
 - Redis (for distributed coordination).
 Default: `redis://127.0.0.1:6379`.
 - SurrealDB (for metadata and entity storage).
-Default RPC endpoint example: `ws://127.0.0.1:8000/rpc`.
+Default HTTP endpoint example: `http://127.0.0.1:8001`.
 - Network access to the Git repositories you want to index.

 For a quick development setup use the provided Docker Compose in `docker/` which starts Redis and SurrealDB for you: